 This edition of our “Why I care about the environment” series is by Charles Scribner, an Anglican living in Birmingham (Alabama, not England).

-In this piece, he reflects on his Christian faith and how it informs his care for creation: Charles Scribner Why I Care
+In this piece, Charles reflects on his Christian faith and how it informs his care for creation.
+You can also download this in pdf form: Charles Scribner Why I Care

 This piece is one of a series entitled ‘Why I care about….’ in which Christian experts write about what motivates them to care about their particular area of concern, and how their Christian faith informs that passion.
 We hope that these deliberately short essays will be used for personal reflection, small group discussion, reproduced in church magazines and used in church services.
 Please feel free to share them with your friends, colleagues and congregations; we simply ask that you quote and attribute them fully.
 If you want to reprint this reflection and would find a Word version helpful, please email us.